zsystm/solizard/README.md

 ## How to use

-1. Install solizard `go get github.com/zsystm/solizard`
+1. Install solizard `go install github.com/zsystm/solizard@latest`
 2. Place your contract ABI in `$HOME/solizard/*.abi`
 3. Run `solizard`